vanessa-hu/on-track/README.md

     After pressing submit, users will be redirected to a page where a corresponding quote will be displayed.

 ## FAQ
-    1. What difficulties did you run into?
+    1. What are some difficulties you ran into?
-    When attempting to integrate with Heroku, we realized that real-world sqlite3 was not configured optimally for this purpose.
+    - When attempting to integrate with Heroku, we realized that real-world sqlite3 was not configured optimally for this purpose.
     This was frustrating because we had meticulously split and stripped sqlite3 execute results using sqlite3 (see original logic in our commit history), but we ultimately had to convert back to cs50's SQL.
-    Calendar.py

-    2. What are some of the biggest challenges you came across?
+    - We also had trouble with the program differentiating calendar.py and python's calendar module so we decided to put all of calendar.py's functions into applications.py.
+    - We also struggled with the trickle down problems of allowing the user to choose a goal type (binary or numeric).
+    Figuring out how to route the nav bar tabs {{goal_1_name}}, {{goal_2_name}}, and {{goal_3_name}} to our binary_month.html or numeric_month.html based on the response of the user.
+    - It was difficult to generate a monthly calendar, so we eventually figured out the logic: by creating a table of 4-6 weeks, making a list of the date numbers (e.g. 1-30), and pad the front and back of the list with empty spaces so the month would start and end on the accurate days of the week.
+    We used dateime and calendar to figure out time and also information about what day of the week a certain month starts in.

     2. Why only allow users to track three goals?
     We want users to be able to focus on a few goals and get into the habit of being consistent about them, instead of making the mistake of overestending themselves.